Dehghanni/Teofl/Writing.md

   - People in this complicated life are notoriously preoccupied and pressed for time.
 They rarely communicate with their immediate family members, let alone with their distant relatives.
   - Given that family members, whether they are immediate or extended, are sometimes annoyingly inquisitive about one&#39;s matters, today&#39;s people are inclined toward being away from their distant relatives whose meddling in personal matters interferes with one&#39;s very independence and self-confidence.
 - **Some people prefer to go and visit tourist attractions where there are many people.
 Others like the tourist attractions with fewer people.**
   - crowded tourist attractions are breeding grounds for illegal activities or morally and ethically questionable practices.
-For example, maimed begging, prostitution, and theft are an inseparable part of every bustling location.
+For example, maimed begging, prostitution, and mugging are an inseparable part of every bustling location.
 These practices mainly target foreign visitors who stick out like a sore thumb among local people.
-What&#39;s more, these places are the potential targets of terrorist attacks.-----
+What&#39;s more, these places are the potential targets of terrorist attacks.
   - Going sightseeing in less populated locations and tourist sites means saving valuable resources—time and pecuniary reserves— on hotel bookings, staying in long queues, and restaurants.
-When the location is the destination of a large influx of travelers and visitors, every good and service become exorbitantly expensive.
+When the location is the destination of a large influx of travelers and visitors, goods and services become exorbitantly expensive.
 - **When people succeed, it is because of hard work.
 Luck has nothing to do with success. &quot; Do you agree or disagree with the quotation above?.**
   - Whether a person achieves his goals or not is not the question of luck, as it is a short-lived and infrequent experience.
-The factors contributing to one&#39;s success and progression are ones that are available whenever and wherever they face a problem.
-In many times, the only thing that assists the person to surmount their difficulties is perseverance and hard work.
-Just because we are called a lucky guy doesn&#39;t mean that we have a tool named &#39;luck&#39; for removing barriers.
+ The factors contributing to one&#39;s success and progression are ones that are available whenever and wherever they face an obstruction.
+ In many times, the only things that assists the person to surmount the obstacles are perseverance and hard work.
+ Just because we are called a lucky person does not mean that we have a tool named &#39;luck&#39; for removing barriers.
  It is beyond our control to use it.
 But this is not the case with hard work.
-When facing a challenge, we know that putting strenuous effort will solve the problem, no matter whether we are perceived as &#39;lucky&#39; or not.
+ When facing a challenge, we know that putting strenuous effort will solve the problem, no matter whether we are known as &#39;lucky&#39; or not.
   - Luck cannot contribute to success.
 If it could, the most successful persons in the world would be perceived as the luckiest.
 The reality, however, is completely different.
 When we read the biography of highly successful people, one thing that strikes us the most is the fact that these people didn&#39;t have the basic possessions that we take for granted.
 For example, Hellen Keller did not speak, nor could she hear.
 But the lack of these faculties didn&#39;t hinder her success.
 Steve Jobs also was given to adoption while he was a little child.
 Abraham Lincoln is also said to be a bad looking person, and Lionel Messi had Hormone deficiencies problem.
-These people are an excellent epitome of how hard work can beat unluckiness.
+These people are excellent epitomes of how hard work can beat unluckiness.
 - **it is important to learn about other cultures.**
-  - Learning about other cultures, you can find similarities between the customs and traditions of those cultures with yours.
-This may change your possible prejudgment, negative preconceived notion, or even blatant hostility against other minority groups.
-Understanding similarities while respecting unique differences can lead to an inclusive and ethnically and racially diverse society, without discriminative and racially prejudiced feelings toward minorities.
-Maybe, if Edinson Cavani had learned about Britainain culture, he would not have hurt black-skinned people&#39;s feelings by his racially stereotyped comments.
   - In this globally interconnected world, one should learn about other cultures to climb the ladder of success.
 This sophisticated world is characterized by its opportunities and being a global village.
 People leave their homeland to find greener pastures in their job or academic career.
 Having information about other cultures can facilitate the process of this movement and modern immigration to a great extent.
 For example, for those who are inclined toward studying in the US, knowing about its culture, language, and dominant lifestyle can be of great help.
   - Since language and culture are inextricably connected, having a broad range of information about other cultures can boost one&#39;s job prospects.
 In this modern job market, being bilingual or even polyglot is the mandatory prerequisite of many professions.
 Acquiring knowledge about other cultures can equip you with what it takes to secure these kinds of positions.
+  - Learning about other cultures, one can find similarities between the customs and traditions of those cultures with theirs.
+This may change your possible prejudgment, negative preconceived notion, or even blatant hostility against other minority groups.
+Understanding similarities while respecting unique differences can lead to an inclusive and ethnically and racially diverse society, without discriminative and racially prejudiced feelings toward minorities.
+Maybe, if Edinson Cavani had learned about British culture, he would not have hurt black-skinned people&#39;s feelings by his racially stereotyped comments.
 - **It is important to read or watch the news presented by people whose views are different from your own or presented by people whose views are similar to your own?**
   - Exposure to news presented by someone cherishing opposite views to one&#39;s ideologies and perspectives can foster out of the box thinking. over-consumption of favorable news is an impediment to viewing problems, situations, and realities from different perspectives.
 It never helps one to think critically.
 On the other hand, in the case of being exposed to opposite views, one learns how to see the world from the lens of someone cherishing beliefs completely conflicting with those of one.
 This situation is a contributor to developing a big-picture perspective.
   - Embracing opposite views is a promising step toward enhancing the level of tolerance and accepting differences.
 Sad but true, in today&#39;s modern life, founded on individualism, &quot;my own view&quot; and &quot;my preference&quot; are phrases we hear frequently every day.
 People don&#39;t make a compromise, nor do they go beyond their selfish views.
 This autocratic and intransigent attitude is the byproduct of turning a deaf ear to opposite opinions.
 Listening to and reading news represented by people with whom we are not on the same page can make us more tolerant of different beliefs.
 We will no longer insult others&#39; uniqueness and will appreciate their unique views and principles.
 Maybe this practice can eradicate the hostility and contemptuous feelings prevalent in modern society.
-  - **Famouse entertainers and athletes deserve to have more privacy than they have now.**
+  - **Famous entertainers and athletes deserve to have more privacy than they have now.**
   - What makes celebrities a &quot;celebrity&quot; is media scrutiny and gossips.
 They owe the fame and adulation that they enjoy to these gossips and rumors.
 They know that media surveillance is like a double-edged sword: on the bright side, they get pleasure from the popularity and truckloads of money they make by means of being in the limelight.
 On the flip side, they should accept encroachment to their personal space.
 They do not have any right to complain about the circulation of their embarrassing images or rumors.
   - Public figures have an insatiable desire to flaunt and show off, which justifies their violated privacy.
 When they post their photos to brag about their immaculate sense of dressing, flamboyant lifestyle, chauffeur-driven limousine, and their expansive mansion full of golden accessories they themselves invite intrusion in their personal life.
 They knowingly get their privacy violated and they do not deserve privacy.
   - Everyone, be it a famous figure such as luminaries of stage and screen, icons of the music industry, and sports personalities or an ordinary citizen, needs privacy.
 It is a gross violation of human rights to get celebrities&#39; well-deserved personal space violated only for a simple reason: to quench our insatiable desire to learn more about their personal matters.
 Public figures are human beings too.
 They need to live a normal life with their families, children, and friends.
 But unfortunately, the inquisitive society has taken away this chance from them.
 We get their privacy violated to such an extent that they cannot step outside without security personnel because they are constantly subject to paparazzi or even terrorists and criminals.
 By respecting their privacy we may help them live a normal life just like any of us.